 Simple Strategies

-Simple strategies for using vision processor outputs involve using the target’s position in the 2D image to infer range and angle to the target.
+Simple strategies for using vision processor outputs involve using the target’s position in the 2D image to infer range and angle to a particular AprilTag.

 Knowledge and Equipment Needed